NEONATAL ISOERYTHROLYSIS IN KITTENS

 Cats do not have Rh factor but a similar parental blood mismatch can occur involving the feline blood types A, B, and AB blood.
 Cats with type A blood naturally carry antibodies against type B blood and cats with type B blood naturally have antibodies against type A blood.
 These antibodies do not need exposure to another cat's blood during birth (as with human Rh disease) or from an incompatible transfusion; those antibodies are just naturally there, ready to attack the opposite blood type.

 It turns out that only some type A cats carry anti-B antibodies and the the ones that do only carry small amounts.
 On the other hand, all type B cats carry a lot of anti-A antibodies.
 When a type B mother cat is carrying a litter of type A kittens, the stage is set for disaster.
 In people, antibodies cross the placenta and cause damage to the unborn baby.
 In cats, the placenta blocks the antibodies and protects the litter but there no natural protection once they are born and have to nurse their type B mother's milk.
-More specifically, the problem happens when they nurse their mother's colostrum.
+More specifically, the problem happens when they nurse their mother's colostrum, which is naturally loaded with antibodies aimed at destroying Type A red blood cells.

 Feline Blood Typing Test